Correlation functions and spectra

 ω, s = correlation2spectrum(τ, sol_c.(τ))

-The spectrum obtained in this way roughly has a FWHM of κ and is based around the chosen ωc.
-The fact that the FWHM is not exactly κ illustrates the computation drawback: in order to obtain the correct FWHM we would have to increase the integration time by orders of magnitude.
+The spectrum obtained in this way roughly has a FWHM of κ and is centred around the chosen ωc.
+The fact that the FWHM is not exactly κ illustrates the computational drawback: in order to obtain the correct FWHM we would have to increase the integration time by orders of magnitude.
 For larger systems, this can be computationally expensive.

 Steady state: using the Laplace transform